 See all Cadinha & Co videos at vimeo.com/cadinha

-June 24, 2016: Harlan Cadinha discusses the Brexit and its effects on the markets.
+Harlan J. Cadinha discusses the Coronavirus and the race for the Democrat nomination and their effects on the stock markets.

 Harlan J. Cadinha discusses why the market can keep climbing in the face of impeachment.

 Harlan J. Cadinha discusses the weakening dollar and how the markets may react.